VIDEO and POST | Watch Time: 9 minutes | Read Time: 26 minutes

 When I was 28, I finally bought a DSLR and got down to the messy task of learning solo filmmaking.

-Thanks to reading an armful of books and watching thousands of tutorials and then getting out there, I learned how to make complex micro films.
-I launched my business, and I started working professionally.
+Thanks to reading an armful of books and watching thousands of tutorials and then getting out there, I learned how to make complex short films by myself.
+Then, I launched my business, and I started working professionally.

 Let’s break down the practical and tactical steps you need to take to become a filmmaker.